jbleakl36/PID-Project-Drag-Racer/README.md

  drill in the holes that were missing from the final part (makes sure to always double check your drawing, hit the refresh button while your at it!).
 Unfortunatly Nick drilled the holes in the wrong spots (for the metro specifically) so we eventually had to re-print the car body as we also in tandem with the missing holes added more holes for more parts (Nick still did a good job on the drilling despite the errors along the way).
-Next up were the wheels, now the front wheels used a Dowery rod as the axle which when creating coasters (the pink parts that surrond both wheels) I struggled to find a good size (I initially didn't use a calipher because we planned to 3-D print the axle for a short while) until around the 5th attempt which proved successful.
+Next up were the wheels, now the front wheels used a dowel rod as the axle which when creating coasters (the pink parts that surrond both wheels) Joshua struggled to find a good size (he initially didn't use a caliper because we planned to 3-D print the axle for a short while) until around the 5th attempt which proved successful.
 The gears and the the axle in the back were at first unable to fully rotate, so we created the axle holder (the white part shown above) to hold said axle in place while rotation was at hand.
 Sometimes the coasters come loose which is an issue cause it makes the small wheels unwieldy.
 The gears had a hard